-The results for the 512-bit variants of hash functions, shown in Fig. 6, are quite similar, with the exception that JH performs almost equally well as Keccak (because of the decrease in the Keccak message block size from 1088 to 576 bits), SHA-2 is ranked third, Skein slightly outperforms Groestl (because of the increase in the number of rounds of Groestl from 10 to 14), and BLAKE is a distant sixth.
+The results for the 512-bit variants of hash functions, shown in Fig. 7, are quite similar, with the exception that JH performs almost equally well as Keccak, SHA-2 is ranked third, Skein slightly outperforms Groestl, and BLAKE is a distant sixth.

-The performance for Altera devices, shown in Figs. 7 and 8 is somewhat different.
+The performance for Altera devices, shown in Figs. 8 and 9 is somewhat different.
 For the 256-bit versions of the algorithms, Keccak is the only function that outperforms SHA-2 in terms of the throughput to area ratio.
 JH is the third in ranking, with two architectures offering the similar ratio as SHA-2.
-BLAKE, Groestl, and Skein are in the with each, with Groestl being somewhat disadvantaged by approximately twice as large area of its most efficient architecture.
-For the 512-bit versions of the algorithms (see Fig. 8), Keccak and JH outperform SHA-2, Skein is in the with SHA-2, Groestl and BLAKE fall significantly behind the current standard.
+BLAKE, Groestl, and Skein are in tie with each, with Groestl being somewhat disadvantaged by approximately twice as large area of its most efficient architecture.
+For the 512-bit versions of the algorithms (see Fig. 9), Keccak and JH outperform SHA-2, Skein is in tie with SHA-2, Groestl and BLAKE fall significantly behind the current standard.